INSIDE: How to make a miniature terra cotta flower pot for stunning spring front door wreath. Easy clay pot, raffia spring craft for home.

 What better way to bring on the spring sun, warmer weather and the desire to plant some pretty flowers than with a miniature flower pot door wreath?

-How to make a mini flower pot wreath
+How to make a mini clay pot wreath

 This is a rather simple project but it does take some time, simply because you must have the *patience* to paint these little flower pots.
 But the outcome is worth the effort!